rogit31/vostera.md/Session Planning.md

  - A whole ass biome
  - Random encounter table?
 But maybe modified to be only rewards for under a certain number to signify their current strength

+## Sylril's dream

+- Boiling blood pouring out of gaping wound where her right breast should be
+- Left parents behind, went to Sola's church, got frustrated and abandoned them.
+- You couldn't handle a bit of bureaucracy, what makes you think you can handle me?
+- Last time, I asked you what you are living for.
+But maybe I asked you the wrong question, for I do not care whether you live or die.
+What are you willing to bleed for?

 # Larger unanswered questions

 - What do Vespera and Zeke know about Aylin's history, the old world and the current one?